National Arab American Heritage Month

 National Arab American Heritage Month (NAAHM) takes place in April.
-It celebrates the Arab American heritage and culture and pays tribute to the contributions of Arab Americans and Arabic-speaking Americans.
+It celebrates the Arab American heritage and culture and pays tribute to the contributions of Arab Americans.

 History

 Beginning in the 1990s, Arab American heritage was celebrated sporadically in various states at different times of the year, primarily in school districts.
 It wasn't until 2017 when Arab America began a national initiative to coordinate all states under National Arab American Heritage Month.
 On April 30, 2019, Arab American organizations asked Congresswoman Debbie Dingell to issue a congressional resolution proclaiming National Arab American Heritage Month.
 It was then introduced to the house on April 30, 2019, and then referred to the House Committee on Oversight and Reform.
 The largest and most promising achievement towards federal recognition of the month of April as the National Arab American Heritage Month was the proclamation published by the U.S. Department of State, which was accomplished on April 1, 2021, by the efforts of independent Syrian-American advocate and author, Pierre Subeh.

 An identical bill was introduced in the House on May 1, 2020, to support the designation of an Arab American Heritage Month but it has not currently been passed.

 Some individual states (such as the Commonwealth of Virginia) and 26 others observed April as Arab American Heritage Month early on before any federal recognition was proclaimed.
 It wasn't until April 19, 2021, that the first recognition on a federal level was issued, which was published as a White House letter from president Joe Biden recognizing April as the National Arab American Heritage Month, otherwise called NAAHM.